IATI/IATI-Guidance/en/upgrades/decimal-upgrade-to-1-05/1-05-changes.rst

 ===========  =================================  ========================
 Code         Name     	  			Description
 ===========  =================================  ========================
-RO2	     Reporting Organisation (2)  	Where reporting organisations have more than one vocabulary that they wish to reference.
+RO2	     Reporting Organisation (2) - where reporting organisations have more than one vocabulary that they wish to reference.
 ===========  =================================  ========================

 :doc:`Policy Marker </codelists/PolicyMarker>` (`discussion <http://support.iatistandard.org/entries/52320903-New-Policy-Markers-Significance-Codes>`__)